How to avoid crackles and audio dropouts

 - Minimize Hard Disk Overload

-Firstly, make sure that everything is completely up to date:
+First, make sure that everything is up to date:

 Reset Driver Error Compensation